mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert fields and their Description.md

 10. **Exfiltration**: Techniques used to steal data from a network.
 This includes data transfer over command and control channels, using removable media, and automated exfiltration.

 11. **Impact**: Techniques used by adversaries to disrupt availability or compromise integrity by manipulating business and operational processes.
 Examples include data destruction, encryption (ransomware), and service stop.

+## Operators

+**is**: This operator is used to filter documents where the field exactly matches the specified value.

+*For example*, if you want to find all documents where `host.os.family` is `Windows`, you would use the `is` operator.

+**is not**: This operator is used to filter documents where the field does not match the specified value.

+*For example*, if you want to exclude all documents where `host.os.family` is `Linux`, you would use the `is not` operator.

+**is one of**: This operator allows you to filter documents where the field matches any one of the specified values.

+*For example*, if you want to find documents where `host.os.family` is either `Windows` or `macOS`, you would use the `is one of` operator and list both values.

+**exists**: This operator is used to filter documents where the specified field exists.

+*For example*, if you want to find all documents that have the `host.ip` field, you would use the `exists` operator.

+**does not exist**: This operator is used to filter documents where the specified field does not exist.

+*For example*, if you want to find all documents that do not have the `host.ip` field, you would use the `does not exist` operator.
+    .

+These operators are very useful for creating precise and effective filters in Kibana, allowing you to narrow down your search results to exactly what you need.
+If you have any more questions or need further clarification, feel free to ask!

+AI-generated content may be incorrect